scriptcs/scriptcs.github.com/_posts/2015-03-07-script-libraries.md

 ```
 You can see that this script contains basic `Add` and `Subtract` functions.

+Notice it also pulls in the [scriptcs-logger] (https://github.com/paulbouwer/scriptcs-logger) script pack.
 It is possible to pull in a traditional Script Pack via the `Require<T>` mechanism.
-Here we are pulling in the `Logger` Script Pack.
 Note that you cannot use `var` to declare the variable holding the Script Pack within Script Libraries.
 You **MUST** use an explictly typed variable.
 For the background on why, refer to the [Adding a library reference](https://github.com/scriptcs/scriptcs/wiki/Script-Libraries#adding-a-library-reference) section of the Script Libraries [Design Document](https://github.com/scriptcs/scriptcs/wiki/Script-Libraries).

 Additional `Multiply` and `Divide` functions are pulled in using the `#load` directive and a `MultiplyAndDivide.csx` script contained in the Script Library.
+This is just for illustration in this case, but it allows you to factor your Script Library so it is a monolithic code file.
 Here is the contents of that script:

 **MultiplyAndDivide.csx**
 ```csharp